 Sexuality became congruent with values.
 Most proponent participants described learning to manage their sexuality by not sexualizing same-sex others.
-Indeed many people with same-sex attraction are much more interested in finding a broader identity than the label they have adopted or that has been given to them.
+Indeed, many people with same-sex attraction are much more interested in finding a broader identity than the label they have adopted or that has been given to them.

 Seeking Change